-- □ Intermediate System to Intermediate System (IS-IS) is a protocol to build routing tables.
-Link-State routing protocol ⇒ Each nodes sends its connectivity (link state) information to all nodes in the network - Dijkstra's algorithm is then used by each node to build its routing table. - Similar to OSPF (Open Shortest Path First). - OSPF is designed for IPv4 and then extended for IPv6.
-IS-IS is general enough to be used with any type of addresses - □ OSPF is designed to run on the top of IP - IS-IS is general enough to be used on any transport - \Rightarrow Adopted by Ethernet
+- Intermediate System to Intermediate System (IS-IS) is a protocol for building routing tables.
+Link-State routing protocol ⇒ Each node sends its connectivity (link state) information to all nodes in the network - Each node then uses Dijkstra's algorithm to build its routing table. - Similar to OSPF (Open Shortest Path First). - □ OSPF is designed for IPv4 and then extended for IPv6.
+IS-IS is general enough to be used with any addresses - □ OSPF is designed to run on top of IP - IS-IS is general enough to be used on any transport - $\Rightarrow$ Adopted by Ethernet

-Ref: http://en.wikipedia.org/wiki/IS-IS Washington University in St. Louis
+Ref: http://en.wikipedia.org/wiki/IS-IS

-Student Questions

-Can IS-IS be used as a routing protocol for layer 3?
+□ Can IS-IS be used as a routing protocol for layer 3?

 Yes.
-And, it is used in some networks.
+And it is used in some networks.